Blu-J/ts-matches/README.md

 | defaultTo   | instead of creating a optional we fallback to a value |
 | refine      | we want to add more tests to value                    |

-`Validator.validatorErrorAsString` (
+`Parser.parserErrorAsString` (
-validationError: ValidatorError
+validationError: parserError
 ): string
-This is the exposed transform of the ValidatorError to a string.
+This is the exposed transform of the parserError to a string.
 Override this if you want to make the errors different.

 And of of any matcher we two functions, refine and unsafe cast.
 Refine is useful when we want to check a condition, like is even.
 And the matcher is also a function which creates an either of our value as well.

 ## Deploying

-Use the `npm version minor | major` and push the tags up, circle ci should do the publish on the master based on tags
+Use the `npm version minor | major` and push the tags up, Then publish via npm